labex-labs/open-source-labs/go/go-by-example/lab-struct-embedding/step1_raw.md

 ## Introduction

-This challenge aims to test your understanding of struct embedding in Golang.
+This lab aims to test your understanding of struct embedding in Golang.
 You will be required to create a struct that embeds another struct and access its fields and methods.

-## Problem

 Create a struct named `container` that embeds a struct named `base`.
 The `base` struct should have a field named `num` of type `int` and a method named `describe()` that returns a string.
 The `container` struct should have a field named `str` of type `string`.
 The `container` struct should be able to access the `num` field and `describe()` method of the `base` struct.

-## Requirements

 - The `base` struct should have a field named `num` of type `int`.
 - The `base` struct should have a method named `describe()` that returns a string.